Implant Supported Dentures

 Implant supported dentures—sometimes called implant-anchored dentures or simply implant dentures—are customized, full-arch restorations designed to replace an entire row of missing or damaged teeth.
 Unlike traditional removable dentures, implant dentures are held firmly in place by strategically positioned dental implants, creating a secure and lasting tooth replacement solution that both looks and functions naturally.

 At our practice, renowned Encino dentist Martin N. Gorman, DDS has helped numerous patients regain the ability to speak, chew, and smile confidently with implant-supported dentures.
-To learn more about this innovative restorative dentistry technique, we encourage you to read through the sections provided below, or contact Gorman Dental Center today to schedule an appointment.
+To learn more about this innovative restorative dentistry technique, we encourage you to read through the sections provided below, or contact Gorman Health and Wellness today to schedule an appointment.

 - Implant Supported Dentures Benefits